serious-scribbler/WeightlessTheme/README.md

   - You might also want to increase the font size, this is a small font

 ### bash
-Most of the improvements I hae done can be replicated by copying my *.bashrc* file some of them require extra steps
+Most of the improvements I have done can be replicated by copying my *.bashrc* file.
+I still included all steps in the following list for anyone who wants to use their own .bashrc.
 - Create a scripts directory in your home directory (or somewhere else) and add it to *$PATH*
 - Download [pfetch](https://github.com/dylanaraps/pfetch) into your scripts directory and add it to the end of your *.bashrc*
 - [Install powerline-shell](https://github.com/b-ryan/powerline-shell)
   - Copy ```otherDotFiles/powerline/config.json``` to ```~/.config/powerline-shell/```
   - Copy ```otherDotFiles/powerline/weightless.py``` to ```~/powerlinethemes/```
 - Add this alias ```alias ddir='du -h --max-depth=1'``` to *.bashrc* to allow the use of *ddir* to get the size of a directory
+- Add the cawm alias to quickly cd into the awesome directory: ```alias cawm='cd ~/.config/awesome```